MaximeCordeil/IATK/README.md

 The `Replicator` adds functionality to replicate a visualization either within the same application or to any other target.
 Depending on the distribution channel uni- and bidirectional connections are realizeable in either *1:1*, *1:n* or *m:n* setups.
 The core of the replication functionality is the `Replicator` class, which enables to produce and consume replications.

 ![Realtime DataSource showcase 1](iatkrunner/iatkreplicator.jpg) Here we see to users using a Hololens each and consuming visualizations.
-The left one is in control of the repliques, whereas the right one receives the updates. ***Blue*** showns the prime visualization with its controls (MRTK). ***Green*** shows a local replique which behaves the same as remote repliques do. ***Yellow*** shows a replique consume by different user running on a different device running a different application with an active `Replicator`.
+The left one is in control of the replicas, whereas the right one receives the updates. ***Blue*** showns the prime visualization with its controls (MRTK). ***Green*** shows a local replica which behaves the same as remote replicas do. ***Yellow*** shows a replica consume by different user running on a different device running a different application with an active `Replicator`.

 ### Initialization
-The `Replicator` class has to be added to a GameObject and its hooks have to be setuo.
+The `Replicator` class has to be added to a GameObject and its hooks have to be setup.

 ### Callback hooks
 To enable replication for visualizations, we have to propagate functions hooks which are then internally passed on to the visualization.